Are Maine Coon Cats Naughty?

 5. Overprotective

-Unfortunately, Maine Coons can become very overprotective as a manifestation of separation anxiety.
+Maine Coons can become very overprotective as a manifestation of separation anxiety.
+Learn more about this issue here.

-Additionally, if you have ever had your Maine Coon cat attack family members for seemingly no reason, chances are your Maine Coon is feeling overprotective of either one particular person or a particular space.
+If your cat bites you or your family for seemingly no reason, chances are they are feeling overprotective of either one particular person or a particular space.

 If this becomes a constant issue, it might be that your Maine Coon does not have enough room to roam inside your house.